-- Over 1 kg gold seized at Chandigarh International airport
+- Over five kg gold seized at NSC Bose airport

 All the detained persons hail from Tamil Nadu.
 Sources in DRI and Customs said the smugglers split in three groups and boarded flights in Kuala Lumpur and Singapore.
 Their handlers were suspected to be in Chennai and other parts of Tamil Nadu.

 Twenty passengers who had arrived from Malaysia by Air Asia flight were found to be carrying electronic goods.
 But further search revealed that gold bars were concealed inside the electronic goods.